-April 1947

-[page 243]
+The great Invocation or Prayer does not belong to any person or group but to all Humanity.
+The beauty and the strength of this Invocation lies in its simplicity, and in its expression of certain central truths which all men, innately and normally, accept—the truth of the existence of a basic Intelligence to Whom we vaguely give the name of God; the truth that behind all outer seeming, the motivating power of the universe is Love; the truth that a great Individuality came to earth, called by Christians, the Christ, and embodied that love so that we could understand; the truth that both love [Page 166] and intelligence are effects of what is called the Will of God; and finally the self-evident truth that only through humanity itself can the Divine Plan work out.

+THE GREAT INVOCATION

+From the point of Light within the Mind of God

+Let light stream forth into the minds of men.

+Let Light descend on Earth.

+From the point of Love within the Heart of God

+Let love stream forth into the hearts of men.

+May Christ return to Earth.

+From the centre where the Will of God is known

+Let purpose guide the little wills of men—

+The purpose which the Masters know and serve.

+From the centre which we call the race of men

+Let the Plan of Love and Light work out

+And may it seal the door where evil dwells.

+Let Light and Love and Power restore the Plan on Earth.

-CHAPTER VII: THE PROBLEM OF INTERNATIONAL UNITY
+CHAPTER VI - THE PROBLEM OF INTERNATIONAL UNITY

-BACK TO INDEX
+[Page 167]

+CHAPTER VI

+THE PROBLEM OF INTERNATIONAL UNITY

-I had originally intended discussing with you eight problems and so listed them in my first communication; I have, however, decided to combine the two remaining problems into one, because they are mutually interdependent.
-The distribution of the world’s resources and the settled unity of the peoples of the world are in reality one and the same thing, for behind all modern wars lies a fundamental economic problem.
+The distribution of the world's resources and the settled unity of the peoples of the world are in reality one and the same thing, for behind all modern wars lies a fundamental economic problem.
 Solve that and wars will very largely cease.
 In considering, therefore, the preservation of peace, as sought for and emphasized by the United Nations at this time, it becomes immediately apparent that peace, security and world stability are primarily tied up with the economic problem.
 When there is freedom from want, one of the major causes of war will disappear.
-Where there is uneven distribution of the world’s riches and where there is a situation in which some nations have or take everything and other nations lack the necessities of life, it is obvious that there is a trouble-breeding factor there and that something must be done.
-I am going, therefore, to deal with world unity and peace primarily from the angle of the economic problem.
+Where there is uneven distribution of the world's riches and where there is a situation in which some nations have or take everything and other nations lack the necessities of life, it is obvious that there is a trouble-breeding factor there and that something must be done.
+Therefore we should deal with world unity and peace primarily from the angle of the economic problem.

-Before doing so, however, I wish to deal with the problem of the problems themselves and my purpose in writing on these matters.
-It has been said that from being a teacher of goodwill and loving understanding, I have lately changed my theme and attitude and am now engaged [page 244] in worldwide criticism, through the medium of these articles.
-It is claimed also that from being a spiritual teacher and responsible for many books of a deeply spiritual quality, I am now writing along political lines and dealing with world problems instead of spiritual, mystical or occult themes.

-I admit the validity of both claims and am glad to do so.
-I am now writing on world affairs and pointing out what must be destroyed or changed before the new age with its new civilization, its new culture, its new world religion and its new modes of education can truly come in.

-With these new things, my books have consistently dealt and I have sounded also the keynote of the new age: RIGHT HUMAN RELATIONS.

-For twenty years, prior to the war just concluded, I gave out the new spiritual and esoteric teaching and am still doing so.
-Then came seven years of war, climaxing the old civilization.
-I pointed out that this war was the result of the stupidities, the short-sighted policies, the mistakes and the selfishness of humanity itself, plus ages of wrong human relations —individual, communal, national and international.
-With the cessation of the fighting came the opportunity to inaugurate the new and better way of life, and to establish that security and peace for which all men ceaselessly long.
+With the cessation of World War II came the opportunity to inaugurate a new and better way of life, and to establish that security and peace for which all men ceaselessly long.
 Three groups immediately appeared in the world:

-1. The powerful, reactionary, conservative groups, desirous of retaining as much of the past as possible, having great power and no vision.
+1. The powerful, reactionary, conservative groups desirous of retaining as much of the past as possible, having great power and no vision.

-2. The fanatical ideologists in every country—communistic, democratic and fascist. [page 245]
+2. The fanatical ideologists in every country—communistic, democratic and fascist.

+[Page 168]

-3. The inert masses of the people in every land, ignorant for the most part, desiring only peace after storm and security in the place of economic disaster; they are victimized by their rulers, by established old conditions and kept in the dark as to the truth of the world situation.
+3. The inert masses of the people in every land, ignorant for the most part, desiring only peace after storm and security in the place of economic disaster; they are victimised by their rulers, by established old conditions, and kept in the dark as to the truth of the world situation.